 Michael Sefton, University of Toronto- "The Magic of an Angiogenic MAA Containing Biomaterial"

-Prabhas Moghe, Rutgers University- "Predicting Cell Fateon Biomaterials"
+Prabhas Moghe, Rutgers- The State University of New Jersey- "Predicting Cell Fateon Biomaterials"

-Ashutosh Goel, Rutgers University- "Alkali-free Bioactive Glasses for Bone Tissue Engineering"
+Ashutosh Goel, Rutgers- The State University of New Jersey- "Alkali-free Bioactive Glasses for Bone Tissue Engineering"

 Menas Vratsanos, Intertek, "Solving Materials Development Challenges Through Engineering Findamentals"